 Current embarkment: forty kilometers west of Dijon, northeast of le Parc naturel régional du Morvan.

-Yet no evil bolter can mess up the quality rock that we find here and there.
+Yet no evil bolter can mess up the quality rock that we find.
 Me and Bram recommend a locally-known numberless 6b following a natural line, jammed between two numbered straight-up routes.

 Vieux-Château - The crag

-Moving on, later we end up in Vieux-Château.
-We descend from a hay meadow, towards old tree tops sticking out.
+Continuing on the road we end up in Vieux-Château.
+The two of us descend from a hay meadow, towards old tree tops sticking out.
 Something’s different about this place.
 We reach a creek meandering through a lush forest.
 Stones help us hop over the water.
-Meters from the water we dissappear under the thick tree canopy.
+Meters from the water we dissappear under slender conifers.

 From the darkness the creek gives the brightest light.
-Roots form stairs and natural benches.
-They welcome us at the bottom of the sole granite crag in 100 kms of distance (more places with granite are closeby nonetheless, with each of them containing their own rare minerals, according to several reports).
-The six routes we climb all follow a natural line, one welcome smashing contrast to the former crag.
+Underneath us roots form stairs and natural benches.
+They welcome us at the bottom of one of the only 3 granite crags in 100 kms of distance (more places with granite are closeby nonetheless, with each of them containing their own rare minerals, according to several reports).
+The six routes we climb all follow a natural line.
 I remember 6a Quinou.

 We could drive on to the west now, to Le Saussois, where sport climbing in France has developed from..
 Buoux of the north..
 But the mission calls.

-We are at the ancient Alesia* and head to Beaune. ±20 generations ago catholic Burgundy got hold of shires in today’s Belgium.
-Now we walk into the lion’s den.
-We are in the belly of the beast.
+We are at the ancient Alesia* and head to Beaune (hometown of - among others - the important thinker Bruno Latour). ±20 generations ago catholic Burgundy accomplished political authority over shires in today’s Belgium.
+Now we walk into the lion’s den, deep into the belly of the beast.

 We travel southwards along the Saône and her wine regions, set for Grenoble.
-From there I'll return deep into the Ecrins.
-It's two months ago that sweat streamed harder than the Véneon and I was initiating a few climbers into the craft of multipitching on a safe distance from then overcrowded 12-pitch monsters.
+From there I'll return deep into the Ecrins mountain ranges.
+It's two months since I was here, with my sweat flowing like the wild Véneon thundering down the valley.
+I was initiating a few climbers into the craft of multipitching, on a safe distance from 12-pitch monsters like the one we are now headed to.

 Dibona - Approach

 I shug the car against the side of the road.
-Bram and me engineer bulky backpacks.
-Then we veer off.
-We will infiltrate deep into the mountains.
-First we turn around corners, past steep walls, to go up a stream.
-Later, a luxuriant green jungle is sometimes interrupted by little waterfalls.
-Six times a descending duo passes, each looking fit.
-But all red.
+Bram and me engineer bulky backpacks and veer off, set to make it to the hut within topo time.
+We start to infiltrate deep into the mountains.
+First we turn around corners, past steep walls, and go up a stream.
+Later, a luxuriant steep green jungle surrounds us, sometimes interrupted by little waterfalls.
+Six times a descending duo passes, each looking fit, but also red and dog-tired.

 Dibona - Last preparations

-After 2h20' me and Bram narrowly beat the topo time and enter the hut.
-The dusk is setting in as we throw the weight off our shoulders.
-The guardien had been expecting us.
-She gives us food and hears out our plans so they won't coincide with any plans of the other guests.
-We're last and look over the table of food.
-French guys and a girl report each other.
-A bit further a team of Norse girls and guys listens to one loud one of them who makes them laugh again and again.
-They're hikers we learn.
+After 2h20' me and Bram push open the creaping hut door.
+The dusk has just started really setting in when we throw the weight off our shoulders.
+The guardien comes and had been expecting us.
+She gives us food and hears out our plans so they won't coincide with other guests'.
+We're the last ones to arrive and look over the table with potato stew and lentils.
+French-speaking guys and a girl report about the day to each other.
+At the next table sit Norse girls and guys.
+Hikers.
+One is having the (Norwegian) word while the others burst into laughing time after time..

 Oh..
 The length where I made tiny steps.. then standing wide..
 I was playing chess against the rock..
 That time I had to venture into the boldless unknown..
 Wooow, the final overhangs..
 Which length.. the traverse.. where to top out?..
 And the heavy backpack with the picnic..
 All worth it.."

 The pieces fall together over a drink in the only café which is open for a few moments.
 Looking back I freeclimbed the route, Bram nearly too.
-Two cordées (not from the hut) had showed up in the morning after us, but they returned.
-Strong-climbing Mathilda (Briançon) and Sophia (Barcelona) had hopped from another route into ours, following us to the top.
+Two cordées (not from the hut) had showed up in the morning behind us, but retreated after the first two lengths, something that happens more often as the indicated difficulty grade doesn't really tell the challenge that the rock poses.
+Strong-climbing Mathilda (Briançon) and Sophia (Barcelona) had hopped from another route into ours at L10, following us to the top.

 We wake up down by the thundering river.
 After several hours the sun shows up above the razor-edge mountains.
 It doesn't take long 'till her rays blaze through the valley.
 Bram and me end up at the granite of sport climbing crags of Maye (out in the open) and Le Torrent (sheltered by birches sticking out from the high river bank rocks).